andrewtarzia/intermediate_tester/README.md

             * fe_perimine_ami{i}.pdf

 # Conformer analysis:
-* conformer_analysis.py will run conformer generation with the ETKDGv3 algorithm in `rdkit` plot the distribution of geometrical properties
+* conformer_analysis.py will run conformer generation with the ETKDGv3 algorithm in `rdkit` and plot the distribution of geometrical properties
     * Amines are defined in the script for the molecules to analyse by their SMILES string
     * All conformers optimised with GFN2-xTB (version 6.3.2)
     * All energies and free energies calculated with GFN2-xTB (version 6.3.2)